Director, Office of the Vice-President (Administration) and University Registrar

 - place the student on mandatory leave; or

-- withdraw the student from or refuse to approve the student attending placements, field trips or other University activities.
+- withdraw the student from or refuse to approve the student attending placements, professional experience, field trips or other University activities.

 Conditions may be attached to any action taken by the Vice-President (Administration) and University Registrar including procedures for returning to study, and seeking medical evidence from the student that they are fit to return to study.